 In the transportation industry, many factors contribute to a high rate of fatigue among drivers.
 From shippers not providing adequate scheduling flexibility to unreasonable delivery demands by consignees, drivers can face difficulty receiving adequate sleep through all levels of the transport process.
 Drivers themselves are also responsible for the development of practices that enable them to get adequate sleep.

-In this blog post, we’ll be looking at the risks associated with fatigue in the transportation industry, some of the common misconceptions about driving fatigued, and the solutions that can be implemented to help solve this issue.
+In this blog post, we’ll be looking at the risks associated with fatigue in the transportation industry, some of the common misconceptions about driving fatigued, and the fatigue management solutions that can be implemented to help solve this issue.

 Risks Associated with Fatigue in Transportation